Peaceful Shadows

 When I finally met mum, years later, I told her and she softly said “You knew all along.”
 Every Koori person I’ve mentioned this to since has said the same thing.
 The other thing I had a burning need to do was find out about the true (Aboriginal) history of Albury.
 Not easy.
 Albury is the sort of southern Australian town where dispossession and relocation happened a long, long time ago.
 And most locals would much prefer those stories stay in the distant past.
 Certainly, we all grew up in the shadow of the “great” explorers Hume and Hovell who were the first white men to travel from what is now Sydney to Melbourne.
 Hence the name of the major highway which connects the two cities.

+In fact, most everything of any note in Albury is named after those two men.
+There is a photo in the local museum of the locals having a great celebration for the centenary of them passing through in 1824.
 Of the original inhabitants there was always a great silence.
 I knew of nothing and never, ever heard anyone speak of them specifically.
 Albury’s official history, sponsored by the City Council, wasn’t of much use either.
 “Border City: History of Albury” by historian William A. Bayley is a volume of some 240 pages, including an entire chapter on the “epic journey” of Hume and Hovell.

 First published in 1954, references to the thousands of years of human history up to the arrival of the epic journeymen consists—in its entirety—of two dismissive, typically dehumanising asides.
 On Page 19 Bailey writes: “Aborigines were numerous.

 They continually speared or maimed or killed the squatters’ cattle and sheep and frequently skirmished with the white newcomers who kept their huts well supplied with loaded firearms.
 Drovers, travellers and settlers faced constant danger, several losing their lives, their bodies being mutilated by the aborigines who carried a plentiful supply of nullah-nullahs, boomerangs and spears.
 As time passed the natives became fewer.
 Some were killed by the white settlers, others fell victims to white man’s diseases, liquor and tobacco and the remainder moved on to quieter and more peaceful hunting grounds, leaving the rich river flats and grazing lands for the white men.”
+And on page 32: “William Howitt visited Albury in 1855 and wrote in Land, Labour and Gold that he saw on the Wodonga flats blacks of the Murray tribe ‘...surrounded as they always are by great swarms of dogs’ of which they are fonder than of their children.”
+Later, I found a slim document published by the local development corporation which offered a generalised description of the local Kooris, mostly focusing on archaeology in the area, all written in the past tense.
+For a long time after I found that archaeology document I stopped focusing on Albury’s Aboriginal history.

 This was a time of unearthing a lot of my own history, including finally connecting with my Mum and family at La Perouse in Sydney.
 I never stopped wondering about Albury though.
 Finally this year I came across a document which sheds some much needed light on the early history of Albury before and through the traumatic invasion (Aboriginal world-view) or settlement (Australian world-view) period of the early 19th century.
 The document is “Nineteenth Century Indigenous Land Use of Albury (NSW)” by Cultural Heritage Management specialist Dirk Spennemann.
 In his 35 page report Associate Professor Spennemann has answered many of the questions I had always wondered about regarding the early history of the town I was forced to grow up in.
 Spennemann’s research has gone some way to answering the simple question I had as a child.